-- Ramsgate Arts Primary School will ensure any remote sharing of information, communication and use of online learning tools and systems will be in line with privacy and data protection requirements and any local/national guidance. - All communication with students and parents/carers will take place using school provided or approved communication channels; for example, school provided email accounts and phone numbers and the agreed systems: Microsoft 365 - Any pre-existing relationships or situations which mean this cannot be complied with will be discussed with the DSL. - Staff and students will engage with remote teaching and learning in line with existing behaviour principles as set out in our school behaviour policy and Acceptable Use Policies. - Staff and students will be encouraged to report issues experienced at home and concerns will be responded to in line with our child protection and other relevant policies. - When delivering remote learning, staff will follow our Remote Learning Acceptable Use Policy
+- Ramsgate Arts Primary will ensure any remote sharing of information, communication and use of online learning tools and systems will be in line with privacy and data protection requirements and any local/national guidance. - All communication with pupils and parents/carers will take place using school provided or approved communication channels; for example, school provided email accounts and phone numbers and/or agreed systems (Microsoft 365) - Any pre-existing relationships or situations which mean this cannot be complied with will be discussed with the DSL. - Staff and pupils will engage with remote teaching and learning in line with existing behaviour principles as set out in our school behaviour policy, code of conduct and Acceptable Use Policies. - Staff and pupils will be encouraged to report issues experienced at home and concerns will be responded to in line with our child protection and other relevant policies. - When delivering remote learning, staff will follow our Remote Learning Acceptable Use Policy (AUP)